 Apart from Antarctica, rodents can be found on every continent and in every habitat.
 From deserts to arctic tundra, and marshlands to mountains, rodents can be found almost everywhere.

 Scandentia (Tree Shrews)

 Scandentia is made up of the species of tree shrews.
-These small animals appear in approximately twenty species and can be found in the rainforests of South and South East Asia.
+These small animals appear in approximately twenty species and can be found in South and South East Asia’s rainforests.

 Tree shrews are mostly terrestrial despite their name, although some species prefer living in trees.
 They feed on plant material such as seeds and fruits, and also on anthropods.

 Tree shrews are squirrel-like in appearance, with a furry, long tail.
 However, squirrels have whiskers, which tree shrews do not.
 Tree shrews also have five toes.
 Tree shrews have excellent hearing and sight with large eyes.